 6. Is there anything else you would like to tell me about yourself?
 King of Swords

 GBT: So you noticed that some of the faces were recycled a few times in the Court Cards.
 You are clearly getting better a noticing and seeing finer details.
 I can help you notice even more if you keep looking and keep learning about the artwork and the symbology used.
-I want to promote you developing a Renaissance mind and not just focus on your strengths.
+I want to promote you developing a Renaissance mind and not just focusing on your strengths.

 Me: I’m trying to become a better-rounded person during my Hermit year, so I’ll gladly take on that challenge.
 Thank you and I look forward to working together.